rgabs/rgabs.github.io/_posts/2016-09-25-Why:When-do-I-need-$scope.$apply()-in-AngularJS.md

 ### Important things to take care when using $scope.$apply()
 * Make sure that the there is no digest cycle is running when you manually trigger it or else you might get an error saying `Error: $digest already in progress`.
 Refer to this blog for solving this issue (http://www.bennadel.com/blog/2605-scope-evalasync-vs-timeout-in-angularjs.htm)
 * Prefer using Angular service wrappers instead of using native JS functions.
 (In this case, use $q service by Angular instead of native Promise API)
+* Try to use directives whenever possible as $scope.$apply() will just update the view associated with that specific directive.
 <!-- <script async src="//jsfiddle.net/rgabs/paxf1Lmn/1/embed/"></script> -->